33 Best and Worst Skincare Ingredients for Sensitive Skin | Expert Guide

 There are underlying medical conditions that cause sensitive and reactive skin - allergies, dermatitis, urticaria, rosacea, eczema, etc. People with sensitive skin are predisposed to developing reactions like contact dermatitis more readily than others.

 The symptoms of sensitive skin are described as stinging, itching, burning, and the signs include redness, peeling, and dryness.
 It's always important to discuss these concerns with your primary care provider or dermatologist if they are ongoing or severe.
-We've written a comprehensive guide to healing your skin barrier for those who have milder issues or easily identifiable triggers.
+We've written a comprehensive guide to healing your skin barrier for you to get started.

 Why Sensitive Skin Types Should ALWAYS Patch Test

-For example, we had our bare Essential face oil tested in an HRIPT (human repeat insult patch testing) on a sensitive skin panel.
-This means that 50 people total underwent repetitive testing over six weeks.
+For example, we had our bare Essential Barrier Oil tested in an HRIPT (human repeat insult patch testing) on a sensitive skin panel.
+This means that 50 people underwent repetitive testing over six weeks.
 Twenty-five people were identified as having sensitive or hyper-reactive skin.
 Over the six weeks, every person was tested 16 times - wearing the patch each time for 48h.
 That's 800 different patch-wearing episodes with over 38 000 hours of accumulated time in contact with the skin.

 But what does that mean?